pesterhazy/presumably/posts/howto-babashka.md

   nil)
 ```

+Note: this example requires babashka v1.0.168 or higher.

 Because of its Java heritage, Babashka has strong threading primitives.
 Clojure makes working with concurrency safe and easy.

 Bash equivalent: